thryec/nft-marketplace/README.md

 # NFT Marketplace

-A simple Ethereum-based NFT Marketplace that allows users to mint ERC1155 tokens, view items in the marketplace, and buy/sell NFTs with other Ethereum accounts.
+A simple Ethereum-based NFT Marketplace that allows users to mint NFTs, list them on the marketplace, and buy/sell NFTs with other Ethereum accounts.

 ## Running this project locally: